Inside Weisshouse, Shadyside’s oldest furniture gallery

-Since 1943, the Weiss family has taken turns evolving their namesake into one of Pittsburgh’s most treasured operations.
-When current owner and president Stacy Weiss began working for her father, there were no home furnishings, no works of art, no lighting fixtures.
-Only rugs.
-Now, the sale of high-end furniture and decor accounts for just half of the company’s business.
+Founded in 1943, the Weiss family’s namesake has gradually developed into one of Pittsburgh’s most respected operations.
+When current owner and president Stacy Weiss began working for her father, there were no home furnishings, no works of art, no lighting fixtures — only rugs.
+Now, the sale of high-end furniture and decor accounts for roughly half of the company’s business.

-“Our team specializes in service,” says Cyd Mullen, Weisshouse designer and public relations manager.
-“We manage the entire process of redesigning your space and see every project through to completion, from custom ordering to delivery and installation.”
+The other half — according to Cyd Mullen, who is Weiss’ daughter and the gallery’s designer and public relations manager — is service-oriented.
+She says, “We manage the entire process of redesigning your space and see every project through to completion, from custom ordering to delivery and installation.”

-In early 2016, Mullen — Weiss’ daughter — became the gallery’s fifth in-house designer and sole third-generation staff member.
-Hailing from New York’s Parsons School of Design, she’s eager to infuse her family’s 73-year-old heirloom with the same energy and aesthetic prowess we’ve learned to expect from Weisshouse.
+In early 2016, Mullen became Weisshouse’s fifth in-house designer and its only third-generation staff member.
+A graduate of New York’s Parsons School of Design, she’s eager to uphold the aesthetic prowess that her family’s 73-year-old heirloom is known for.

-Not long before our meeting, Mullen shares, the Weiss designers traveled to High Point, N.C. to attend the world’s largest retail-driven home furnishings trade show.
-Boasting more than 2,000 exhibitors and 75,000 attendees in just five days, the semi-annual High Point Market — “High Point,” if you’re a regular — is a permanent fixture on the Weisshouse calendar.
-It is, to our understanding, the Fashion Week of interior design events: Everyone who’s anyone in the industry will be there, and no-shows won’t be taken seriously.
+Not long before our meeting, the company’s designers traveled to High Point, North Carolina to attend the world’s largest retail-driven home furnishings trade show.
+Boasting more than 2,000 exhibitors and 75,000 attendees in just five days, the semiannual High Point Market — “High Point,” if you’re a regular — is a permanent fixture on the Weisshouse calendar.
+It is, to our understanding, the Fashion Week of interior design events: Everyone who is anyone in the industry will be there, and no-shows won’t be taken seriously.

-Weisshouse’s passionate dedication to interiors is reflected by its inventory.
-Whether collected from a High Point vendor, European designer, or local vintage dealer, every piece — from Poliform kitchen accessories to hand-woven tapestries — is selected and arranged with the kind of precision a surgeon might take to his blade.
+Weisshouse’s dedication to interiors mirrors its inventory.
+Whether collected from a High Point vendor, European designer, or local vintage dealer, every piece — from assorted Poliform kitchen accessories to hand-woven tapestries — is arranged with the kind of precision a surgeon might take to his blade.

-“Buying is my favorite part of my job,” Weiss tells us.
-“I only buy things [for the store] that I would include in my own house, and I use that motto when buying both contemporary and vintage.
+Majorly responsible for the selection is Weiss, who says that furnishing the store is her favorite to-do.
+“I only buy things [for Weisshouse] that I would include in my own house, and I use that motto when buying both contemporary and vintage.
 My style is very eclectic.”

-Within the past decade, Weiss explains, home decor has become less cookie-cutter, less by-the-book…and more personalized.
-Translation: Antiques are in.
-But don’t be so quick to toss those contemporary pieces, either.
-According to Weiss, a balanced combination is key.
-“While staying modern, we are making [home decor] more personalized by mixing in vintage pieces,” she says.
+She explains that within the past decade, home decor has become less cookie-cutter, less by-the-book, and more personalized.
+Antiques are in, as a rule of thumb — but don’t be so quick to toss those contemporary pieces.
+A balanced combination is key, Weiss confirms: “While staying modern, we are making [home decor] more personalized by mixing in vintage pieces.”

-Whatever your style, Weisshouse boasts the products — and the crew — to furnish your dream space.
-The establishment’s 13 employees — most of whom have “been part of the team for many years,” according to Weiss — are a collective powerhouse of experience and authenticity.
-In Pittsburgh fashion, they’ll greet you with a smile, sit down for a chat, and tell you all about the city they’ve loved and lived in all their lives.
+Whatever your style, Weisshouse offers the confidence — and the manpower — to furnish your dream space.
+Weiss says that most of the establishment’s 13 employees have been part of the team for “many years,” wielding a valuable level of combined expertise.
+And, in Pittsburgh fashion, they’ll greet you with a smile, sit down for a chat, and tell you all about the city they’ve loved and lived in all their lives.

-“I am constantly inspired by the people who live here,” says Mullen.
+“I am constantly inspired by the people who live here,” Mullen says.
 “Pittsburgh is not only a beautiful city with access to the arts and culture, but it’s also an easy place to live with a family.”